datahub-project/datahub/docs/how/updating-datahub.md

 - #6243 Authentication and Authorization plugins configuration are removed from [application.yml](../../metadata-service/factories/src/main/resources/application.yml).
 Refer documentation [Migration Of Plugins From application.yml](../plugins.md#migration-of-plugins-from-applicationyml) for migrating any existing custom plugins.
 - `datahub check graph-consistency` command has been removed.
 It was a beta API that we had considered but decided there are better solutions for this.
 So removing this.

+- `graphql_url` option of `powerbi-report-server` source deprecated as the options is not used.

 ### Potential Downtime

 ### Deprecations